ReVanced/revanced-helper/bots/discord/docs/3_running_and_deploying.md

 The distribution files will be placed inside the `dist` directory.
 Inside will include:

 -   The default configuration for the bot
--   An empty database for the bot with schemas configured
 -   Compiled source files of the bot

 ## ✈️ Deploying